-Having homemade granola bars on hand is a must.
+Having homemade granola bars on hand as part of your road trip food kit is a must.
 They can serve as a quick breakfast or snack.
 I recommend making a batch of these soft granola bars.
-They're loaded with peanut butter, oats, pretzels, peanuts, and honey.
+They're loaded with peanut butter, oats, pretzels, peanuts and honey.

 3. Best Beef Jerky